AG-Coding/UWB-HACKS-AI_2024/README.md

   - Google Cloud for AI-powered services
   - HTTP server for frontend hosting

-## Challenges We Faced
-- Handling diverse accents and background noise during speech analysis.
-- Improving the accuracy of emotional and personality trait recognition.
-- Managing latency and data quality issues while attempting to include local visual analysis.
-- Balancing real-time performance with user privacy and security concerns.

 ## Accomplishments
 - Developed a robust speech analysis tool capable of real-time feedback.
 - Integrated advanced AI for sentiment analysis and emotion detection.